Making plans for re-opening or widening access arrangements

 Risk management template (XLS, 0.03MB)

-Below we have shared The National Archives’ own emerging operational planning to illustrate the approach we are taking.
-However, individual archive services should be guided by the specifics of their own location, scale and shared facilities.
+Below we have shared The National Archives’ own operational planning to illustrate the approach we have taken to the resumption of services.
+However, individual archive services should be guided by the specifics of their own local tier, location, scale and shared facilities.

-- aware that it is going to be staff intensive even for small numbers of the public and are thinking about how much budget will be required for support services such as additional cleaning
+- are aware that opening is staff intensive even for small numbers of the public and have allocated extra budget for support services such as additional cleaning

-- focusing on the separation of people and the minimal use of PPE where possible
+- are maintaining the separation of people (social distancing) and the minimal use of PPE

-- likely to invest in a mix of some Perspex screens, cheaper ‘sneeze guards’ and pre-printed matts to act as barrier at enquiry desks etc. We may also use other barriers such as low tables to ensure distancing takes place
+- are employing a mix of some Perspex screens, cheaper ‘sneeze guards’ and pre-printed mats to act as barriers at enquiry desks.
+We also use other barriers such as low tables to encourage social distancing

-- going to test the flows, use of spaces and systems when they are up and running.
-We will film the process and use this footage as educational tools for staff and customers
+- have continually tested the flows, use of spaces and systems when they are up and running.
+We have filmed the process and used this footage as educational tools for staff and customers